-The Antitrust Division, which had already been very active in the financial services arena,19 is getting ready to handle this expected influx of cases.
-In late February, it requested funding to hire 55 additional attorneys for fiscal year 2021.20 The Attorney General has asked the public to be on the lookout for coronavirus fraud and set priorities for antitrust enforcement.21
+The Antitrust Division, which already had been very active in the financial services arena, is getting ready to handle this expected influx of cases.
+In late February, it requested funding to hire 55 additional attorneys for fiscal year 2021.
+The Attorney General has asked the public to be on the lookout for coronavirus fraud and set priorities for antitrust enforcement.

 On online platforms and elsewhere, counterfeit goods are increasingly entering the marketplace, seeking to profit by meeting the extreme demand for particular items even when the product itself does not meet the stated specifications.
 This is particularly concerning when it comes to protective measures the public is relying on to stem the pandemic, like masks for health professionals and hand sanitizer.
 Alarmingly, purported coronavirus cures are on sale, none of which have received approval; some of these may well be unsafe to take, and all are unsafe to the extent they do nothing to limit the spread of the virus.
-The U.S. Attorney's Office for the Western District of Texas acted quickly, obtaining an injunction to shut down a website promising a vaccine in exchange for credit card information to cover purported shipping charges.22
+The US Attorney's Office for the Western District of Texas acted quickly, obtaining an injunction to shut down a website promising a vaccine in exchange for credit card information to cover purported shipping charges.24

-There has already been a marked increase in cybercrime, involving fake maps of the spread of the virus, malicious links purporting to provide important public safety announcements and phishing attempts hoping to take advantage of workforces continuing their daily tasks from home.
-(SRZ Alerts, Homeland Security Warns of Coronavirus-Related Cybersecurity Risks - Considerations for Private Fund Managers; Broker-Dealers: B-D Guidance on Increased Cybersecurity Risks Due to the COVID-19 Pandemic.)
+There already has been a marked increase in cybercrime, involving fake maps of the spread of the virus, malicious links purporting to provide important public safety announcements and phishing attempts hoping to take advantage of workforces continuing their daily tasks from home.
 There will be significant prosecution activity under the Computer Fraud and Abuse Act and other statutes for this conduct.
-(E.g., New York Law Journal article, Different Strokes: Interpreting Computer Fraud and Abuse Act.)

-Several scams target older individuals and those who care for them, taking advantage of their fear of the coronavirus' more severe impact on the elderly and the fact that older persons are isolating themselves, even from their families, in the hopes of preserving their health.
+Several scams target older individuals and those who care for them, taking advantage of their fear of the coronavirus's more severe impact on the elderly and the fact that older persons are isolating themselves, even from their families, in the hopes of preserving their health.
 These scams have countless incarnations and will be vigorously prosecuted under elder law statutes as well as the highly flexible wire fraud and mail fraud criminal statutes.